Gentle Garden: Botanicals & Pollinators in Carbon Pencil

 PLUS one live streamed session (details below) $50

 Less smudgy and easier to control than charcoal, richer and darker than graphite — and with no graphite “shine” … carbon pencil is a sensitive and satisfying medium for botanical drawing.
 In a series of 12 step-by-step video lessons, learn new techniques while drawing a wide range of flowers and their pollinators.
 Each video is accompanied by illustrated printable pages and a selection of licensed reference images.

 KEEP YOUR COURSE ACCESS FOREVER.
 There is no expiration date for your video access; the password-protected site is yours permanently.
-Beginning October 1, a new lesson will post weekly for 12 weeks.
 Work at your own pace.
 Unlimited instructor feedback is available anytime you like, via email.
-You do not have to complete a lesson each week — your site password will never expire.

 NEW!
 BEGINNERS WELCOME – THIS IS A “FREEHAND OPTIONAL” COURSE.
 Please don’t let a lack of drawing experience keep you from the course.
 Every lesson begins with a demo of how to draw a preliminary sketch in 2B pencil before we begin to layer the carbon pencils… BUT if you prefer to concentrate on carbon pencil blending and shading now, and save the freehand sketching practice for later, I will also provide printable preliminary sketches you can transfer and use to get started.
 Happy to help!

 - Week 1.
 Skill builder – soft blending and surface patterns.
 Draw a carbon pencil study of heliconius butterfly Red Postman.

 - Week 2.
 Botanical drawing – Use soft blending / surface patterns to draw the dazzling heliconius butterfly Zebra Longwing on flowering lantana.